Wild and Protected

 The gray wolves of Yellowstone are heard more often than seen.
 Their eerie howls can echo up to fifty miles, summoning the pack before or after a hunt.
 Yellowstone’s wolves are efficient predators, able to take down animals many times their weight by hunting in packs.
-Through strategic harrowing, you can watch them bring down a buffalo here.
+Through strategic harrowing, they can bring down a buffalo.
 They are strategic, efficient and effective predators.
-They are also protected within the park, but this was not always the case.
+Wolves are also protected within the park, but this was not always the case.

 When Yellowstone National Park was created in 1872, the goal to “conserve and protect” didn’t extend to the park’s wildlife.
 Visitors were free to hunt and kill any game in Yellowstone.
 The gray wolf was especially vulnerable, even after the Secretary of the Interior regulated hunting in 1873.
 As an “undesirable predator,” the gray wolf was subject to a massive kill-off by the US Army in 1907 (1,800 wolves and 23,000 coyotes).
 The 1916 legislation that created the National Park Service included language that authorized the “…destruction of such animals and of such plant life as may be detrimental to the use of said parks, monument and reservations.”
 This is known as “extirpation,” and the consequences are devastating.